RenderKit/rkcommon/README.md

 # rkcommon - C++/CMake infrastructure

-This project represents a common set of C++ infrastructure and CMake utilities used by various components of Intel® oneAPI Rendering Toolkit.
+This project represents a common set of C++ infrastructure and CMake utilities used by various components of Intel® Rendering Toolkit (Render Kit).

 ### Requirements